jenswilly/LPC11U24-GPSTracker/readme.md

-# LPC11U24 USB CDC example
+# LPC11U24 GPS Tracker
-This project creates a [USB Communications Device Class](http://en.wikipedia.org/wiki/USB_communications_device_class) – i.e. a virtual serial port.
+This project if firmware for a GSM enabled GPS Tracker.

+The project uses CMSIS and compiles with the [Yagarto toolchain](http://yagarto.de).

 ## Building
 This project uses the my standard Makefile.
 The following make targets are available: